-3-4 Drive Carrier LEDs
+3-4 Hard Drive Carrier LEDs

-Each drive carrier has two LEDs:
+Each hard drive carrier has two LEDs.

-- Green: When illuminated, the green LED on the SATA drive carrier indicates drive activity.
-A connection to the SATA backplane enables this LED to blink on and off when that particular drive is being accessed.
-Please refer to Chapter 6 for instructions on replacing failed SATA drives. - Red: When this LED flashes it indicates the drive is rebuilding.
-When solid on it indicates a SATA drive failure.
+- Green: When illuminated, the green LED on the front of the drive carrier indicates drive activity.
+A connection to the SATA backplane enables this LED to blink on and off when that particular drive is being accessed. - Red: The red LED indicates two states.
+When blinking, it indicates the drive is rebuilding.
+When solid, it indicates a drive failure.
 If a drive fails, you should be notified by your system management software.
 Please refer to Chapter 6 for instructions on replacing failed drives.